criteo/berilia/README.md

 Comparing to existing solutions:

 1. VM/Docker Hadoop Quickstart images: Non-customizable, fixed components/environment.
-Berilla has options to create/customize dev clusters, also provides cluster management and other utilities.
+Berilia has options to create/customize dev clusters, also provides cluster management and other utilities.
 2. Custom scripts (Bash/Vagrant): Hard to maintain.
-Berilla is well-defined for customization, and also provides cluster management and other utilities.
+Berilia is well-defined for customization, and also provides cluster management and other utilities.
 3. Hadoop management tools:  Installed on each node of bare-metal cluster.
-Berilla does not have to be installed on many nodes, as dev clusters are either local/cloud based (no bare metal required).
+Berilia does not have to be installed on many nodes, as dev clusters are either local/cloud based (no bare metal required).
 4. Cloud Hadoop management services: Subscription based, accessed as a service, fixed components/environment.
-Berilla is open source, all scripts are viewable and changable, and is run locally as library or CLI tool.
+Berilia is open source, all scripts are viewable and changable, and is run locally as library or CLI tool.

 # Setup

 1. Clone this project.
 2. mvn clean install -DskipTests
-3. "cd target/berilla-{version}-bin" or unzip target/berilla-{version}-bin.tar.gz to a location and cd into it.
+3. "cd target/berilia-{version}-bin" or unzip target/berilia-{version}-bin.tar.gz to a location and cd into it.
 4. Run "./dev-cluster help" or just "./dev-cluster" to get a list of commands
 5. Run "./dev-cluster [command] [args]" to run an action
 6. Configure commands via config files in [./conf] (./conf) directory.